A Puglia Road Trip Itinerary: Our 10 Day Puglia Guide

 You can also reach Puglia, particularly Bari from Dubrovnik, Bar in Montenegro and Durrës in Albania by ferry.
 Ferries also operate between Corfu in Greece and Brindisi.

-Upon arrival in Puglia you’ll want to rent a car and as this is a Puglia road trip itinerary, this travel blog post is based around travelling by car.
-Puglia doesn’t have great public transportation links and while this itinerary is possible for the most part by public transport, you’ll need much more time to factor in public transportation schedules.
+Puglia doesn’t have great public transportation links and while this itinerary is possible for the most part by public transport, you’ll need much more time (as in 15 days instead of 10) to factor in public transportation schedules.

 Puglia Road Trip Itinerary: Overview

 During our 10 days in Puglia, we focused most on the eastern side of the Salento Peninsula from Bari to Otranto, mainly keeping to the Adriatic Coast side.
-Most of you will know how we’re mostly about slow, conscious travel.
+Most of you will know that we’re mostly about slow, conscious travel.

 We also didn’t manage to get to northern Puglia, the area surrounding Foggia and the Parco Nazionale del Gargano is also said to be quite spectacular so if you have time going north is a good idea too.